Guitar Treble Bleed Circuitry

 Treble Bleed Circuits Introduction:

-Stating the obvious, these treble bleeds only come into play when the volume control is off the '10' position, so if you never venture below 10, this is not for you!
+Stating the obvious, the guitar treble bleed circuitry only come into play when the volume control is off the '10' position, so if you never venture below 10, this is not for you!

 A big advantage of active pickups and active circuits (see Ironstone's own Pre-Amp and Buffer Circuit) is that they can overcome this to a large degree, but its also possible to achieve a good solution with very low cost circuitry.

 They all rely on the same basic principle - providing an additional path to the guitars output that is 'friendly' to higher frequencies ( commonly called a capacitor!).
 There are then several different variants and a range of values to consider, but the basic 'Capacitor Bypass' is always at the heart of things.
 The configuration options are summarised in the following diagrams (potentiometers shown as viewed from above).

 This shows similar components to option 2, but this time the bypass capacitor has an associated resistor in series with it.
 This means the volume control taper is not modified strongly as in option 2, but the treble bleed itself is more 'restrained' than option 4.

 The simplest option, with just a capacitor in place as the bypass circuitry.
 Favoured in Telecaster and Humbucker guitars where there may be a desire to maximise the treble at all volume settings.
 The effect on tone as the volume is rolled off, sounds like using a treble boost stomp box.